rigrergl/flix/README.md

 The following **additional** features are implemented:

 - [x] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
+- [x] Turned the collection view into a favorites.
+Users can set a movie as a favorite through the details page.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):